rubocop/ruby-style-guide/README.md

       # followed by other macros (if any)
       validates :name

+      # initialize is next in line
+      def initialize
+      end

-      # public class methods are next in line
+      # followed by public class methods
       def self.some_method
+      end

+      # followed by initialize
+      def initialize
       end

       # followed by public instance methods